humbertoangeli/finalCapstone/README email.md

-# email.py
+# email project

 ## This is a oriented object program that uses a class to simulate the storage and manipulation of mail objects

-This program is importante do demonstrate some uses of class manipulation
+This program is important do demonstrate some uses of class manipulation

 ## Instalation